willfriel1028/MarchMadness_Analytics_Report/matchup_scores_explained.md

 This will give us a number on a [0,1] scale that represents where our particular matchup compares to the rest of the possible matchups.

-The last step is to scale this number to a [-1,1] scale, to better give an idea if teams have an advantage or disadvantage.
+The last step is to scale this number to a [-1,1] scale, to better give an idea if teams have an advantage, a disadvantage, or are evenly matched.
 To do this, we simply:

     matchup_scaled = 2 * matchup_normalized - 1